Deltan Dallagnol

+He was elected in 2022 Brazilian general elections to represent the state of Paraná in the Chamber of Deputies.
+His term of federal deputy was revoked on 16 May 2023 by the Superior Electoral Court of Brazil in a unanimous decision.
+On 6 June 2023, the Bureau of the Chamber of Deputies of Brazil confirmed the decision of the Superior Electoral Court that revoked his term, a decision based on the grounds that Dallagnol committed a fraud against the Ficha Limpa (Clean Record) act.
+Dallagnol moved to Chicago in 2023 and managed to raise around R$200 thousand (close to 40 thousand dollars) in donations to pay the hundreds of fines for his criminal convictions.

 Biography

 Deltan Dallagnol was born in Pato Branco, Brazil.
-He has a degree in law from Harvard Law School.

 Operation Car Wash

 Dallagnol was part of the original, Operation Car Wash task force formed in Curitiba in March 2014.
 In September 2020, Dallagnol announced that he would be leaving as coordinator of the Car Wash prosecution team.
+He requested dismissal from the Federal Public Ministry to avoid 15 administrative processes by the CNMP against him that could lead to compulsory retirement or loss of position.

-Power Point of Charge
+PowerPoint of Charge

-On September 14, 2016, Deltan Dallagnol and part of the Lava Jato team made a Power Point presentation of the summary of the charges against Luis Inacio Lula da Silva, placing him as a "conductor of a criminal orchestra" but without offering a structured complaint of head of the criminal organization.
+On September 14, 2016, Deltan Dallagnol and part of the Lava Jato team made a fake PowerPoint presentation of the summary of the charges against Luiz Inácio Lula da Silva, placing him as a "conductor of a criminal orchestra" but without offering a structured complaint of head of the criminal organization.
 The focal point of the controversy was the alleged statement "we have no proof, but we have conviction," which went viral on social networks as if it had existed.
 Officials said the prosecution was based on immunity negotiated accusations and the theories of "probabilism" and "explanationism" created and defended by the prosecutor himself to support the evidence-free evidence that remained at the end of the investigations.

 In 2022, Lula filed a lawsuit asking for compensation alleging “violation of his honor” because in the PowerPoint presentation.
-The Superior Court of Justice Justice condemned Deltan to compensate Lula in the amount of R$ 75,000.
+The Superior Court of Justice condemned Deltan to compensate Lula in the amount of R$75,000.
+After the extraordinary appeal to reverse the conviction, in April 2024, the Federal Supreme Court denied the appeal to suspend the decision.
+There is no other legal recourse and Dallagnol will compensate President Lula da Silva for the “powerpoint case”.